-Sometimes it’s easy to forget what is covered and what isn’t covered in your home insurance policy.
-While it’s
+Sometimes it’s easy to forget what is and what isn’t covered in your home insurance policy.
+This is why it’s

-Volunteering.
 Your liability coverage includes when you work as a volunteer.
-If you accidently break something or injure another volunteer while working hard at a local food bank, your liabilty coverage should extend as part of your home insurance policy to cover you.
+If you accidentally break something or injure another volunteer while at a local food bank, you’re covered against lawsuits.

-Identity theft.
-In the seldom case that this happens, your home insurance policy should have you covered.
+In the seldom case that your identity is stolen, your home insurance policy should have you covered.
 And if you notify and get approved by your insurer, you could get reimbursed for any legal fees.
-You also might be eligible to be paid any lost wages during the time it takes to sort the issue out, and even expenses for replacing legal documents (like a driver’s license or passport).
-If you’re insured with Sonnet, identity theft coverage is included in all home policies, but be sure to check in with your insurer!
+You also might be eligible to be paid any lost wages during the time it takes to sort the issue out.
+If you’re insured with Sonnet, identity theft expenses coverage is included in all home policies, but be sure to check in with your insurer!

-Going green.
-In the event of a claim, your insurer could cover the costs to replace insured property with environmentally friendly or energy efficient products.
+In the event of a claim, your insurer could cover the increased costs to replace an insured property with environmentally friendly or energy-efficient products.
 At Sonnet, we acknowledge going-green efforts – we can cover the additional costs up to the limits on your policy.